 Brinkley is a very small city located in the state of Arkansas.
 With a population of 2,538 people and just one neighborhood, Brinkley is the 128th largest community in Arkansas.

-Brinkley is a blue-collar town, with 48.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Brinkley is generally considered to be a blue-collar town.
+48.10% of the Brinkley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Brinkley is a city of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Brinkley who work in sales jobs (15.40%), management occupations (10.87%), and office and administrative support (7.91%).

 The per capita income in Brinkley in 2022 was $24,793, which is middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $99,172 for a family of four.
 However, Brinkley contains both very wealthy and poor people as well.